zhuan0122/WPF-XAML/WPF-MVVM.md

 * Difference between .NET core and .NET framework
 * XAML
   *  assign sender AS button
-  *  create event handler for buttons both in xaml file and in .xmal.cs file
+  *  create event handler for buttons both in xaml file and in .xmal.cs file.
+Code in .xmal.cs and .xmal are VIEW codes.